 - Payday advance app.
 A payday advance app like Earnin, Dave, or Brigit will advance you cash in advance of your payday from your employer.
 However, you’ll need a steady job, a smartphone with location tracking, and an active eligible bank account to get the payday advance.
 In addition, watch out for membership fees, subscription fees, tips, and instant transfer fees on a payday advance app that can add up.
 Although these fees are not quoted in the form of an APR, the APR can be higher than payday loans and other borrowing options and payday advance apps don’t follow state and federal lending laws.

 - Personal loan.
 A personal loan is an unsecured fixed rate loan usually repaid in monthly installments over a specific term – for example, 3 years.
-Interest rates and whether you can qualify will vary by lender, your credit score and credit history, and your debt-to-income ratio.
-Usually APRs are lower than 36% but there can be an origination fee.
+The interest rate and whether you can qualify will vary by lender, your credit score and credit history, and your debt-to-income ratio.
+Usually, APRs are lower than 36% but there can be an origination fee.
 You can get a personal loan from many major banks, credit unions, and online lenders.
 However, it takes more than a day on average or even up to a few weeks to receive money on a personal loan.

 - Payday alternative loan.
 A payday alternative loan, also called PAL, is a short term unsecured loan offered by some credit unions.
 PALs have lower fees than payday loans and there are restrictions on how many of these payday alternative loans a borrower can take out in a 6 month period.
 Loan amounts are $200 to $1,000 and repayment terms are one to six months.
 Because the APR is much lower on a PAL, loan offers are contingent on being a member of the credit union and demonstrating basic financial qualifications such no recent bankruptcy.